lord-vini/Linux-Customization-and-Tweaks/README.md

-# Linux-Customization-and-Tweaks
+# Personal Linux Configs

-A collection of Linux interface customizations, including wallpapers, window managers, launchers, themes, and various tweaks.
+A public repository of personal Linux configurations, tweaks, and setups.
+Mostly for backup and reference; no installation instructions included.